CRE.EP

 CRE.EP is the second EP released by American band Fenix TX.
 It is their first EP released since changing the band's name to Fenix TX.
 It is the band's first studio release of since their album Lechuza.
-CRE.EP is the band's first release without longtime member Damon DeLaPaz.
+CRE.EP is the band's first release without longtime member Damon DeLaPaz and the last release to feature vocalist William Salazar.
+It is the last studio material to include Adam Lewis on bass before his death in June 2024.
 The first track, "Spooky Action at a Distance", first appeared on the soundtrack of MLB 13: The Show.